aydinbattal/MusicMates_/README.md

 ### Home Screen
 * Displaying name and image of currently listened song
 ### Match Screen
 * Displaying name, age and profile picture of other users that are listening to the same song at the same time (your music mates)
+* Displaying percentage of music taste similarity with matched users
 ### Profile Screen
 * Displaying user's images, bio, age, recently listened tracks, top tracks, and top artists
 * Editing profile (adding new images, changing birth date, and bio)